Li05j/Dungeon-Endless-RPG/__Reminders.md

 - make combatunits with id 0 a dummy default character
 - subclass for skill, enemy and ally, see next point for reason
 - i.e. getting enemy is returning a reference because we need to create a battle enemy class with dynamic stats for battle; the battle enemy class will likely take in a enemy reference in its constructor; enemy class is NOT the actual individual enemy data.
+- stat debuffs need to be created on the fly (dynamic because debuff strength)

 far future:
 - switch to json/xml for enemy data.